whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 data which is already pretty big (and which grew substantially after we finished importing 4M localities from Geonames).
-The history file is also impossibly big because of some unfortunate decisions we made to include overly-large "meta" files with the raw data.
+The history file is also impossibly big because of some unfortunate decisions we made to include overly-large "meta" files with the raw data in the past.

 You might say that the `whosonfirst-data` repository was "comically big" if it weren't for the fact that it's also become impractically big both for